OpenDSA/OpenDSA/RST/source/Glossary.rst

       the base type for the set.
 This is as opposed to an element of the set being another set.

+   priority queue
+      An ADT whose primary operations of insert of records, and deletion of the greatest (or, in an alternative implementation, the least) valued record.
+Most often implemented using the :term:`heap` data structure.

    problem
       A task to be performed.
       It is best thought of as a function or a mapping of